 Students in the doctoral program must satisfy a variety of requirements, including the completion of coursework.
 The department has a diversified faculty that can supervise the writing of doctoral dissertations on a wide range of topics.
 The department makes available teaching assistantships and then graduate part-time instructorships to its doctoral students and assists with job placement.

-Students wishing to pursue doctoral work in philosophy should note the doctoral degree requirements and should consult the PhD program portion and the Graduate Admissions portion of the philosophy department's website.
+Students wishing to pursue doctoral work in philosophy should note the doctoral degree requirements and should consult the PhD program portion and the Graduate Admissions portion of the Department of Philosophy website.

 - Coursework: Students must take a minimum of 45 hours of approved graduate study, in addition to the 30 hours of dissertation credit hours required by the Graduate School.

 - Distribution requirements: 27 hours must be devoted to satisfying specific distribution requirements.

 - Language and technical requirement: Students must satisfy any language and/or technical requirements that the department judges to be necessary given the area of the dissertation.